Isaiah108/isaiah_anason_ORM_p1/README.md

 # isaiah_anason_ORM_p1
+# Technologies Used
+-
+# How to use
 - How to use ORM
 - Use Following Annotations on class fields
 - @PrimaryKey - Must use one and only one.